perticascatalin/Research/README.md

 6. Constraint non-identical labels

-7. Input-output matching cardinality

-8. Feature importances from decision tree
+7. Feature importances from decision tree

-9. Trick network by having some fixed positions.
+8. Trick network by having some fixed positions.
 K out of N elements are fixed such that solving the problem for them yields better results than for bothering with the rest of the elements.

-10. Minimum number of samples to reach decent accuracy.
+9. Minimum number of samples to reach decent accuracy.

 ### 6. Experiments vs Theory